Ember.js Octane training

 Balint nicely presents common topics (like testing or animations) in interactive fashion.
-Should a problem get him stuck too, he can figure it out and can come back with possible solutions..”
+Should a problem get him stuck, he can figure it out and can come back with possible solutions..”

 CTO at RedPencil

-This training is for developers who need understanding how Octane idioms work and/or how they replace pre-Octane Ember features.
+This training is for developers who need to understand how Octane idioms work or how they replace pre-Octane Ember features.

 Going through the training will give participants a solid foundation to build on and reap the productivity benefits of comprehending Octane at depth.

 - Inspect and tweak your Ember app via the Ember Inspector